 This weekend Ilana came over for tea and carrot cake.
-Now we talk about other things (like how we seem to be getting old for no reason whatsoever).
+Now we talk about food all the time.
 And while my husband complained that this cake needed more sugar, Ilana agreed with me that it was just fine.

-The ingredients in this cake are nothing unusual, but the combination takes it to another level.
+The ingredients in this coconut carrot cake are nothing unusual, but the combination of flavors and textures takes it to another level.
 I don't know you, but ginger and coconut are some of my favorite food ingredients.

 Another thing I love about it is how easy it is to make.
 You don't need any rare tools, or slave over it for hours, which makes it perfect to save on short notice.

 Friends will love it, and you'll be asked to make it often afterward.

 This coconut and carrot cake recipe has a few differences from the traditional carrot cake – aside from having coconut, of course– or one, there's no butter in it, nor cream cheese frosting.
 Instead, I have used coconut oil, and a lovely coconut icing for extra moistness and to enhance the coconutty taste.

 This cake yields 6 servings, 8 in a pinch.

 This awesome free recipe contains Amazon affiliate links, we receive a small commission from any purchase you make at no extra cost to you.
 Thanks!

 [Recipe] Carrot and Coconut Cake with Ginger